- 1 Reposition Cruises All You Need To Know

 Although this may vary depending on the year.

-Our journey started on 17th September 2016 from Bilbao in Spain stopping off at Lisbon, St Maarten and Aruba and arriving in Colon in Panama 16 days later.
+Our journey started from Bilbao in Spain stopping off at Lisbon, St Maarten and Aruba and arriving in Colon in Panama 16 days later.
 The timing coincided with being in the Schengen zone for 90 days and two house sitting assignments in Panama starting 2nd October.

 A Little Bit About M/V Monarch to set the scene